Sobibór (village): Overview

 During World War II, the Nazi Sobibor extermination camp was built outside the village.
 The number of Jews gassed and cremated there between April 1942 and October 14, 1943 is estimated at 250,000.
-At present, the site of Jewish martyrology is the location of the Sobibór Museum branch of the Majdanek State Museum, devoted to the memory of atrocities committed by Nazi Germany at the Sobibór death camp during the Holocaust in Poland.
+The site of the former camp is now the location of the Sobibór Museum branch of the Majdanek State Museum, devoted to the memory of atrocities committed by Nazi Germany at the Sobibór death camp during the Holocaust in Poland.